Dr Patrick Nolan

 Research Panel: What does the research say about the future of housing for the elderly?

-Measuring the scale of housing unaffordability for New Zealand’s ageing population
+See the scale of housing unaffordability for New Zealand’s ageing population

 Determining why housing is critical to the wellbeing of our ageing population